springfall2008/batpred/docs/install.md

 ## Predbat built-in update

-Predbat can now update itself, just select the version you want from the **select.predbat_update** drop down menu, the latest version will be at the top of the list.
+Predbat can now update itself, just select the version of Predbat you want to install from the **select.predbat_update** drop down menu, the latest version will be at the top of the list.
 Predbat will update itself and automatically restart.

 Alternatively, if you turn on **switch.predbat_auto_update**, Predbat will automatically update itself as new releases are published on Github.